grenaud/schmutzi/README.md

 - I am getting a very high contamination rate (98%-99%), why?

-  * This is likely a fluke, first make sure that you're not running with a prediction of the contaminant (using option --notusepredC).
+  * This is likely a fluke, first, make sure that you're not running with a prediction of the contaminant (using option --notusepredC).
 Not using this option only works if you have very high contamination rates.
 The second thing is to make sure that you have sufficient coverage (at least 10-15X on the mitochondrial genome).
 If not, that means that you cannot infer the endogenous consensus properly, however, we have a near-perfect resolution of the contaminant because we have the database.
 This means that the most likely explanation is that everything is contaminated.
-We highly suggest to disregard the contamination estimates for samples with less than 10x and doubt the estimate of those between 10-20X.
+We highly suggest disregarding the contamination estimates for samples with less than 10x and doubt the estimate of those between 10-20X.

 - Should I filter my BAM file for reads with high mapping quality?